 Image Credit: shopyourway

 The Jade plant is a perfect choice of a succulent coffee table centerpiece.
 Also known as the money tree, this succulent commonly grows in the arid areas of Africa.
 However, the plant is also used as a common indoor houseplant.
 The best thing about the jade plant is that it can adapt well to all kinds of environment.
-Checkout how to grow jade plant here.
+We have a great guide on how to grow a jade plant.

 9. Maidenhair Fern